theneedyguy/yikesbot/README.md

 - yikers
 - YIKERS

+### New since Version 1.5

+- omegayikes

+Typing omegayikes increases the current amount by 50 but has a cooldown of 60 seconds before can be used again.

 ## Commands

 Currently everyone in chat can get the current yikes count by typing the following commands: